sbehren/vis3p/README.md

 ## Requirements

 You need the following software installed.
 I specify the software version that worked for me; it may work with other versions.
-All MATLAB tools need to be in the path.
+All MATLAB tools need to be added to the MATLAB search path.

 * [MATLAB 2016b](https://www.mathworks.com) as computing environment
 * [Symbolic Math Toolbox](https:/mathworks.com/products/symbolic.html) to work with symbolic polynomials